dnelson86/arepo/documentation/source/simtypes.md

 Another popular type of simulations in galactic astrophysics are mergers of galaxies.
 The example ``galaxy_merger_star_formation_3d`` shows such an example, which is similar to ``isolated_galaxy_collisionless_3d``, however in this particular case includes gas and two galaxies interacting.
-AREPO, as every grid code, requires a finite extent of the simulation box as well as non-zero density at every point.
+Arepo, as every grid code, requires a finite extent of the simulation box as well as positive density at every point.
-This is different from Smoothed-Particle-Hydrodynamics simulations such as the ones performed with GADGET, where simply not placing gas particles in the initial condition is an acceptable solution to treat low-density regions.
+This is different from smoothed-particle-hydrodynamics simulations such as the ones performed with Gadget, where simply not placing gas particles in the initial condition is an acceptable solution to treat low-density regions.
-The initial condition for ``galaxy_merger_sfr_3d`` are, for historic reasons, Smoothed-Particle-Hydrodynamics initial conditions.
-To be able to use them in AREPO, the compile-time opiton ``ADDBACKGROUNDGRID`` was introduced.
+The initial condition for ``galaxy_merger_sfr_3d`` are, for historic reasons, smoothed-particle-hydrodynamics initial conditions.
+To be able to use them in Arepo, the compile-time option ``ADDBACKGROUNDGRID`` was introduced.
 With this mode enabled, the code does not perform a simulation, but converts the SPH gas particles into a hierarchical oct-tree structure of cells.
 Once this is done, this output (using the recommended box size) can be used